 Our administrative and other expenses primarily consist of (i) employee benefit expenses for our administrative staff, (ii) traveling and entertainment expenses, (iii) office expenses, (iv) bank charges, which mainly include transaction fees charged by banks and (v) research and development expenses to research and develop design softwares for our design services.
-In 2019, 2020 and 2021, our administrative expenses were RMB22.0 million, RMB27.3 million and RMB52.7 million, respectively.
+In 2018, 2019 and 2020 and the ten months ended October 31, 2020 and 2021, our administrative expenses were RMB15.9 million, RMB22.0 million, RMB27.3 million, RMB20.9 million and RMB40.7 million, respectively.